-There is no doubt that vocabulary learning is an essential part of developing reading fluency.
+There is no doubt that vocabulary learning is an essential part of the reading fluency train.
 How we go about it is often where we derail.

 - Weak Readers have poor vocabulary skills, often because they are just not exposed to higher level vocabulary.
 Too often struggling readers have difficulty even understanding grade level texts because they lack the skills to decode the vocabulary words within the text.
 (Biemiller, 1999) The way to break the cycle is to enable understanding of critical words through vocabulary instruction and practice.